Content Licensing Signals

 The audit evaluates whether licensing is consistent site-wide or varies per page.
 Some sites appropriately use different licenses for different content types -CC BY-SA for blog posts, All Rights Reserved for proprietary research.
 We flag inconsistencies that look accidental (identical blog posts with different licenses) while noting intentional per-section policies.

-Why Silence Isn't a Strategy
+Why Isn't Silence a Licensing Strategy?

 AI systems are getting cautious about content reuse.
 As legal frameworks around AI training and retrieval evolve, AI companies are building systems that respect licensing signals.
 Content with clear, permissive licensing is more likely to be quoted, summarized, and cited -because the AI can verify it has permission.